callelito/DEMO_Jenkins_PlatformIO/README.md

 }
 ```

 First this stage is instructed to only run on the `PlatformIO-slave` agent which is the name we gave the Hardware Test server.
-It then runs this shell script nativily on that server:
+It then runs this shell script natively on that server:
 ```sh
 /home/jenkins/.local/bin/pio run -e uno -t upload --upload-port /dev/ttyUSB0 sleep 5